32nd Anniversary Celebration

 You can find out more about each of these options on the rest of the website.

 All women are joyfully and heartfully invited to this intergenerational, multi-cultural circle in celebration of the plants.
 Women of all racial identities, national or ethnic origins, ancestries, ages, religions or religious creeds, abilities, sexual orientations, skin colors, and body sizes.
 If you are a cis or trans gender woman, a non-binary person assigned female at birth, or an intersex woman, you are invited into this sacred community space.
+If you have any questions, please contact us.
 We ask that you come with an open heart, willing to be respectful that while we are all ONE we are not all the same.
 Like flowers in a colorful bouquet, we represent the many blossoms in a garden, each beautiful and unique in our own way.